Which of the following businesses is most likely to use a process... | Study Prep in Pearson+

 1

-Identify the business that fits the process costing criteria: A company that manufactures paint in large batches involves continuous production of homogeneous products, making it ideal for a process costing system.
+Analyze the characteristics of the businesses listed: A company producing identical cans of paint in large batches fits the criteria for process costing because the production is continuous and the products are homogeneous.

-Explain why process costing is appropriate for the paint manufacturing company: Costs are accumulated for each process or department, and the total cost is divided by the number of units produced to determine the cost per unit.
-This is efficient for large-scale, uniform production.
+Compare the other options: A jewelry store selling unique, handcrafted pieces would use job costing because each piece is unique and requires individual tracking of costs.
+Similarly, a law firm providing customized legal services would use job costing as each case is distinct.
+A car dealership selling various models of vehicles would likely use a different costing system, such as job costing or activity-based costing, depending on the nature of their operations.

-Conclude that the correct answer is the company manufacturing paint in large batches, as it aligns with the characteristics of a process costing system.
+Identify the correct match: The company producing identical cans of paint in large batches aligns with the characteristics of a process costing system, as the production is standardized and costs are averaged across units.

+Conclude the reasoning: Based on the analysis, the business most likely to use a process costing system is the company producing identical cans of paint in large batches.

 Watch next